Q. What are the responsibilities of the Sheriff? Special Sheriff?

 Q. What activities are involved?
 How should my child dress?
 What should they bring?

-A. Please see our family guide for more information of a typical day in the academy and information regarding activities, dress code, and other requirements.
+A. Please see our Youth Leadership Academies page for more information of a typical day in the academy and information regarding activities, dress code, and other requirements.

 Q. How does someone become a peer leader?